plowsof/flipstarter-waas-wip/README.md

 for i in range(0, 100): print(wallet.create_new_address(False))
 ```
 You should be able to see any missing donations then.
 Repeat it if needed.
+** You do not need to update the front end. by default it comes with one. everything to be edited (title etc) is inside the docker-compose.yml file**

 ### Updating the front end using a template from [waas-templates](https://github.com/plowsof/waas-templates)
 Follow the instructions in the github readme of waas-templates.
 The only issue you will have here is if your browser / domain provider is storing things in the cache. ```ctrl+f5``` will purge your local browser.
 See your domain providers instructions on how to purge its cache if you can't see updates.
 ### Updating the backend